How To Manage An Online Store: 3 Rules For Dropshippers

 Alternatively, a refund letter can come from a customer who is tired from waiting for the delivery and thinks that the package is lost, or from a buyer who is not happy with the quality of an already received order.

-In any case, these letters require my close attention and a careful work that always starts with contacting the original seller on AliExpress.
+In any case, these letters require my close attention and careful work that always starts with contacting the original seller on AliExpress.

 - Payment confirmations

-Oh, here comes the most interesting part.
+Oh, here comes the most interesting part of managing your online store.

 I check the tiniest details of all the PayPal and Stripe payments because, you know, stuff happens.

 The thing is, payments made with the help of credit cards can sometimes turn out to be a fraud attempt.
-This is why I perform very careful check to make sure that:
+This is why I perform a very careful check to make sure that:

 - My buyer’s name (the name of the addressee) is the same as the name of the card holder